 Her book The Essential Garden Design Workbook (Timber Press 2004) was awarded one of eight Silver Awards by the Garden Writers Association of America and also their Bronze Award for achievement.
-It has also been translated into nine languages and is available on Ebooks.
-A third edition of The Essential Garden Design Workbook (Timber Press) will be published in 2016.
+It has also been translated into nine languages and third edition was published in 2019.
 Other books by Rosemary include:

 The English Gardening School (Michael Joseph 1987)

 The Essential Garden Maintenance Workbook (Timber Press 2006)

 Plus two Distance Learning manuals: Garden Design and Caring for your Garden.